 Child of God

-This unremittingly bleak 2014 movie was adapted from an unremittingly bleak 1973 book of the same name by Mr. Cheerful himself, Cormac McCarthy.
+This unremittingly bleak 2014 movie was adapted from the 1973 book of the same name by Mr. Cheerful himself, Cormac McCarthy.
 The story was reportedly inspired by newspaper reports McCarthy read about a possible killer operating in Sevier County, Tennessee, but the interests of the lead character are very similar to Gein’s.
 The story follows an Appalachian loner named Lester Ballard who discovers his necrophiliac tendencies when he comes upon a dead couple in their car.
 When his dead lovers are destroyed in a fire, Lester begins hunting for new ones.
-Co-written and co-directed by James Franco, Child of God is—as previously mentioned—a desperately bleak look at the evil done by an isolated, ill man.
+Co-written and co-directed by James Franco, Child of God is—as previously mentioned—a desperately bleak look at the evil committed by an isolated, ill man.